cs1302uga/cs1302-styleguide/README.md

 to make things work -- such installations may take several seconds to complete, but they only happen once unless package updates are installed.

+**NOTE:** If you want to use use-package declarations in Emacs on your local machine, then you will need to install and setup use-package first.

 #### Automatically Update Emacs Packages

 Add the lines below to your Emacs configuration file to install and